Duality for local fields and sheaves on the category of fields: Extensions of algebraic groups as sheaves on the rational etale site

 \begin{proof}[Proof of Proposition \ref{prop: Ext as sheaves and as algebraic groups}] Let $A, B \in \Alg / k$.
 We first prove

 for $A, B \in \Alg / k$ and $n \ge 0$.
-The case $i = 0, 1$ is classical.
+The case $n = 0, 1$ is classical (apply the direct limit in Frobenii to \cite[Corollary 17.5]{Oor66} and argue as in the proof of the previous lemma).
 We may assume that each of $A$ and $B$ is $\Ga$, $\Gm$, or finite.
 The case $A$ is finite is easy.
 The case $B$ is finite is reduced to the case $B$ is connected affine by embedding a finite $B$ into a connected affine group.
 There are no higher extensions between $\Ga$ (killed by $p$) and $\Gm$ (having invertible $p$-th power map).
-The case $A = B = \Gm$ is done by Lemma \ref{lem: higher Ext are torsion}.
-The case $A = B = \Ga$ follows from \cite{Bre81}.
+For the case $A = B = \Gm$ and $n \ge 2$, the right-hand side is zero since the category of quasi-algebraic groups of multiplicative type is equivalent to the category of finitely generated $\Z[1 / p]$-modules \cite[\S 7.2, Proposition 1, 2]{Ser60}.
+The left-hand side is also zero by Lemma \ref{lem: higher Ext are torsion}.
+For the case $A = B = \Ga$ and $n \ge 2$, the right-hand side is zero by \cite[\S 8.6, Corollaries 4 and 5 to Proposition 6]{Ser60}.
+The left-hand side is also zero by \cite[Corollary 1.7]{Bre81}.

 Next we prove $ \Ext_{k^{\perf}_{\et}}^{n}(A, \Q) = 0 $ for $n \ge 0$.
 This is trivial if $A$ is finite.
 Hence we may assume that $A$ is connected.
 Let $M(A)$ be Mac Lane's resolution of $A$ in $\Ab(k^{\perf}_{\et})$.
 Consider the hyperext spectral sequence